-Planning Background
+3. Planning Background

-A planning application (BAS/12/00552) for the development of the site as outlined above was submitted to Basildon District Council.
-Given the archaeological potential of the site a condition requiring archaeological work was placed on the planning application.
-This follows the guidance given in Planning Policy Statement 5: Planning for the Historic Environment.
+A planning application for the development of the site was submitten in August 2012.
+Given the archaeological potential of the site the Historic Environment Officer recommended that the application required an archaeological condition to record any archaeological deposits threatened by the proposal.
+This advice follows the guidance given in the National Planning Policy Framework, with the condition stating: